beaconforge/lChaty-frontend/docs/PLAYWRIGHT_E2E.md

 - If tests fail in LIVE: confirm `https://chat-backend.lchaty.com` is reachable and that cookies are being set; check Cloudflare Worker logs.

 Artifacts
 - On failure, Playwright will capture traces and screenshots (see playwright.config.ts).
-Review `frontend/playwright-report` and `frontend/test-results`.
+Review `playwright-report` and `test-results`.